kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 * A dataset is a collection of entities.
 * A dataset is represented by the interface `Dataset`.
 * The Hadoop FileSystem implementation of a dataset...
-    * is stored as Snappy-compressed Avro data files by default.
+    * is stored as Snappy-compressed Avro data files by default, or in the column-oriented Parquet file format as an option
-    * may support pluggable formats such as Parquet in the future.
     * is made up of zero or more files in a directory.

 A dataset is a collection of zero or more entities (or records).
 All datasets have a name and an associated _dataset descriptor_.
 The dataset descriptor, as the name implies, describes all aspects of the dataset.
-Primarily, the descriptor information is the dataset's required _schema_ and its optional _partition strategy_.
+Primarily, the descriptor information is the dataset's required _schema_ and _format_, and its optional _location_ (a repository URI) and optional _partition strategy_.
 A descriptor must be provided at the time a dataset is created.
 The schema is defined using the Avro Schema APIs.
 Entities must all conform to the same schema, however, that schema can evolve based on a set of well-defined rules.
 The relational database analog of a dataset is a table.

 Datasets are represented by the `com.cloudera.cdk.data.Dataset` interface.
 Implementations of this interface decide how to physically store the entities